abhinav12k/Note_It/README.md

 # Note-
 Right Now development is being done on the feature branch so contributors kindly make changes in feature branch and make pull request for the feature branch only.

+# Get in Touch
+You can contact me on [Telegram](https://t.me/joinchat/KjgkxBpGfK-zgPsgBG4Mlg)

 # PlayStore Link
 https://play.google.com/store/apps/details?id=com.abhi.noteIt